Holcomb Awards Committee

 The grant period is from May 1 to May 31 of the following year.
 In exceptional circumstances, an extension of the grant period (for annual grants) is permitted.
 If an awardee requires additional time to complete his/her project, a request for an extension should be submitted for committee consideration no later than one month prior to the end of the grant period.
 No new grant money will be released until the first project, including the final report, is completed.

-A report describing the final design of the new course or how the existing course has been improved is due in the Butler Institute for Research and Scholarship office no later than 60 days after the end of the grant period.
-Failure to submit this report will jeopardize chances for future BAC funding.
+A report describing the final design of the new course or how the existing course has been improved is due to OSP no later than 60 days after the end of the grant period.
+Failure to submit this report will jeopardize chances for future HAC funding.

 Due to budgetary constraints, HAC is unable to offer publication reimbursements at this time.